This page provides guidance to applicants for the issue of a UK Civil Aviation Authority (CAA) Welder approval.

 How much does it cost?

-Please refer to the Scheme of Charges (Airworthiness, Noise Certification and Aircraft and Aircraft Engine Emissions).
+The Scheme of Charges (Airworthiness, Noise Certification and Aircraft and Aircraft Engine Emissions) offers further details.

 How long will it take for my application to be processed?